Minor changes to lockdown restrictions in Wales to begin

 On Sunday, Public Health Wales said a total of 1,111 people have died after testing positive for coronavirus, an increase of 12 on Saturday’s figures.

-The number of confirmed cases of coronavirus in Wales was 11,344, an increase of 223 on Saturday’s figures.
+The number of confirmed cases of Covid-19 in Wales was 11,344, an increase of 223 on Saturday’s figures.